 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-Tim provides harmless snakes to a woman who dances with them in a nightclub.
-When that doesn't draw in the crowds, her husband forces her to bite a snake's head off to end the act.
-That makes Tim really angry.
+Tim gives snakes to a woman who dances with them in a nightclub.
+Her snake act didn't draw big enough crowds so the dancer's husband forced her to bite off the snake's head and that makes Tim really angry.
 Needless to say, her act is cancelled.

 Stanley and his family are played by real live Eastern Diamond-backed Rattlesnakes so lots of respect to Chris Robinson, the actor who plays Tim, who we see handling live rattlsnakes and even putting them around his neck.
 Maybe they were de-fanged or had their venom glands removed or maybe they had their mouths sewed shut, I don't know, but it's still a gutsy thing to do.

 We also see other non-venomous snakes, including rat snakes, king snakes, boa constrictors, indigo snakes, and racers.
 We're suppsed to believe they're all deadly, and in one scene Tim dumps a bunch of them into a pool and the snakes mob and kill a guy who just wanted to take a swim.